 - Liver disease, due to severe cirrhosis or active hepatitis C

 Why do these conditions make the pill, patch, and ring riskier?

-For each of these conditions, the estrogen hormone in the pill, patch, and ring may make it worse, or increase the risk of other related medical problems.
+For each of these conditions, the estrogen hormone in the combination pill, the patch, and the ring may make it worse, or increase the risk of other related medical problems.

 - For women with high blood pressure, these methods may make their blood pressure even higher, increasing the risk of a heart attack or stroke.